This section is being updated as the project progresses.

 The information gathered through that process has had a direct impact on the final proposal.
 The project details have been changed to reflect this.
 New information supported by best-practice science, in particular the decision to move the disposal area for dredged material to east of the port (See FAQ 10 below), has resulted from a combination of public input and detailed investigations and modelling.

 The Port already undertakes on-going maintenance dredging around its wharves and the shipping channel to keep berths at the required depths.
 We currently have a consented maximum depth of up to 12.8 metres and we are looking to dredge in stages to a new maximum of 14.5 metres and to extend the shipping channel as shown below.
 To see more on dredging stages go here.

 8. How deep are you planning to dredge?

-We are planning to apply for resource consent to provide a new berth pocket and deepen the shipping channel from its current consented maximum of 12.8 metres to a maximum of 14.5 metres.
+The applications seek consents to provide a new berth pocket and deepen the shipping channel from its current consented maximum of 12.8 metres to a maximum of 14.5 metres.

 9. How are you planning to remove the material?
-Is there any blasting involved?

-10. What environmental effects will this have on Hawke Bay?
+11. What environmental effects will this have on Hawke Bay?